replicatedhq/kURL/ARCHITECTURE.md

 Kubectl apply this add-on to the cluster.
 This step is typically skipped if the add-on version and configuration has not changed since the previous run.

+#### addon_already_applied

+This step run instead of addon_install if the add-on version and configuration has already been applied.
 #### addon_join

 Operations that are performed in the join script include installing host packages or Kustomizing the Kubernetes distribution.